urri34/MyRTSPCapt/README.md

 I'm able to see my RTSP in home Assistant, so I want a button that allows me to save that RTSP to a file.
 In order to do that I should create a Command in Hass:

-(json placed in %LocalAppData%\HASS.Agent\Client\config and named commands.json as example where the garden camera is 192.168.1.2)
+(json placed in %LocalAppData%\HASS.Agent\Client\config and named commands.json as example where the garden camera is 192.168.1.2, you can find the full example in this repository [command.json](https://github.com/urri34/MyRTSPCapt/blob/main/commands_cmd.json))
 ```
   {
     "Id": "*",